 The significant non-financial asset of the Group categorised within Level 3 of the fair value hierarchy is investment properties.
 The fair values of investment properties are determined by external, independent property valuers, who have the appropriate and recognised professional qualifications and recent experience in the location and category of property being valued.
 The property valuers provide the fair values of the Group's investment property portfolio every six months.
 The valuation and its financial impact are discussed with the Audit Committee and Board of Directors in accordance with the Group's reporting policies.
+With effect from 2020, the Group will move away from conducting its property valuation on a semi-annual basis to an annual basis.

-35 Commitments
+36 Commitments

-As at the balance sheet date, the Group and the Company had the following commitments:
+As at the reporting date, the Group and the Company had the following commitments: